 “My main ambition when I launched UTS was to host a round of the Ultra-Trail World Tour.
 UTMB Group owned and developed that circuit, and I felt like I wanted to do something similar to Lakeland without treading on their toes because I still love the event.
 Something that might make European people put the UK on the European trail-running map.”

 “So maybe it was fueled by ego, I’m not sure, but I wanted to host a round of the Ultra-Trail World Tour by year five, which we managed in 2021.
 So that was my main ambition, and that was the elite runner and me wanting to do some service to the UK scene to try and one day create an event where some big names would come over, and it would create a buzz and excitement around the event.”

 Support the whole team who put all this together

 This is premium stuff!
-Subscribe from ONLY £3.99 for ALL online content!.
+Subscribe for ONLY 99p for ALL online content!

 SubscribeGet right to the heart of ultra-running featuring interviews and podcasts with world class athletes, extraordinary race directors, ultra-running coaches, nutritional experts and in depth race reviews from around the globe!